Blightmud/Blightmud/resources/help/scripting.md

 Add a timer that calls the provided callback a set number of times with the provided duration between each call.
+Sending a count of 0 will run the timer indefinitely.

 Example:
 ```lua